 - 2. We’ll tell you if it matches

 Toyota GR Yaris: what would you like to read next?

-The all-new Toyota GR Yaris is based on the latest version of the dinky – but a bit dull – Yaris and packs a serious performance punch thanks to plenty of mechanical upgrades developed through Toyota’s World Rally programme.
+The all-new Toyota GR Yaris is (pretty loosely) based on the latest version of the dinky Yaris and packs serious performance thanks to plenty of mechanical upgrades developed through Toyota’s World Rally programme.

 The steering wheel does get some contrasting red stitching, however, you’re treated to some snazzy metal pedal trims and a set of more supportive sports seats.
-There’s also a healthy smattering of GR badges, and the gear lever has been raised up by 5cm over the standard Yaris to help you reach it more easily.
+There’s also a healthy smattering of GR badges (21 on the car in total, in fact), and the gear lever has been raised up by 5cm over the standard Yaris to help you reach it more easily.

 The back seats are less spacious than in the normal Yaris, and you only get two of them – the standard car’s central seat has been thrown out and replaced by a small tray.
+It’s not particularly comfy for anyone back there, either.
 Boot space has taken a bit of a hit, too – the GR can only carry 174 litres of luggage compared with the standard Yaris’s 286-litre capacity.
 You can thank the GR’s revised rear suspension and new four-wheel-drive system under the rear floor for that.

 Four-wheel drive, yes – not something you expect to find in a staid and sensible Yaris.
 However, very little about this GR car’s engine and drive system is sensible.
 Under the bonnet – but tucked as far back as possible for better weight distribution – sits a 1.6-litre three-cylinder turbocharged petrol engine pumping out a whopping 261hp.
 It’ll blast from 0-60mph in 5.3 seconds, which is even quicker than the 320hp Honda Civic Type R.